-System does not boot from hard disk drive, can be booted from CD-ROM drive.
+System does not boot from hard disk drive, can be booted from floppy disk drive.

 PROBABLE CAUSE DIAGNOSIS SOLUTION Connector between hard drive and system board unplugged.
-When attempting to run the FDISK utility you get a message, INVALID DRIVE SPECIFICATION.
+When attempting to run the FDISK utility described in the HARD DISK section of this manual you get a message, INVALID DRIVE SPECIFICATION.
 Check cable running from disk to disk controller board.
-Make sure both ends are securely plugged in; check the drive type in the standard CMOS setup (see HARD DISK section of this manual).
-Damaged hard disk or disk controller.
+Make sure both ends are securely plugged in; check the drive type in the Standard CMOS Setup (see HARD DISK section of this manual).
+Damaged Hard Disk or Disk Controller.
 Format hard disk; if unable to do so the hard disk may be defective.
-Contact technical support.
-Hard disk directory or FAT is scrambled.
+Contact Technical Support.
+Hard Disk directory or FAT is scrambled.
 Run the FDISK program, format the hard drive (see HARD DRIVE section of manual).
-Copy data that was backed up onto hard drive.
+Copy data that was backed up onto Hard Drive.
 Backing up the hard drive is extremely important.
-All hard disk are capable of breaking down at any time.
+All Hard Disk are capable of breaking down at any time.

-System only boots from CD-ROM.
-Hard disk can be read and applications can be used but booting from hard disk is impossible.
+System only boots from floppy Disk.
+Hard disk can be read and applications can be used but booting from Hard Disk is impossible.

-PROBABLE CAUSE DIAGNOSIS SOLUTION Hard disk boot pi has been destroy rogram /ed.
+PROBABLE CAUSE DIAGNOSIS SOLUTION Hard Disk boot program has been destroyed.
 A number of causes could be behind this.
 Back up data and applications files.
-Reformat the hard drive .
+Reformat the Hard Drive as described in the Hard Drive section of this manual.
 Re-install applications and data using backup disks.